graded-type-theory/graded-type-theory/README/Opaque-definitions.lagda.md

   )
 ```

-Theorem 3.19 states that if `ε ⊢ t ∷ A`, then `t` reduces to a canonical form of `A`.
-This is shown separately for each
+Theorem 3.19 states that if `ε ⊢ t ∷ ℕ`, then `t` reduces to a canonical form of `ℕ`, ergo either `zero` or `suc`
-type in the following module:
+applied to a canonical subterm:

 ```
-import Definition.Typed.Consequences.Canonicity
+import Definition.Typed.Consequences.Canonicity using (canonicity)
 ```

 Theorem 3.20 states that the empty type is uninhabited in the empty context---that is, that the theory is consistent;